numpy/numpy/doc/source/reference/distutils.rst

    equivalent to #name=item1, item2, item1, item2, item1, item2, item1,
    item2#

-4. "\*/ "on a line by itself marks the end of the the variable expansion naming.
+4. "\*/ "on a line by itself marks the end of the variable expansion naming.
 The next line is the first line that will be repeated using the named rules.